| Layer | Description | Example |

 Histogram

-A histogram is a type of graphical representation that organizes a group of data points into specified intervals.
+A histogram organizes a group of data points into specified intervals.
 It is an effective tool for displaying the frequency or proportion of data within different intervals, and it is commonly used in statistics to visually represent the distribution and variability of numerical (i.e., interval and ratio scales) data.

 In this section, we will consider data from a study conducted by Raj Chetty, Ph.D. and colleagues.
 The academic paper describing the study we’ll consider can be downloaded here.